-- Turn OFF the shore power switch on the AC control Panel.
-Move the lock over to secure the switch in place. - 3.
-Turn OFF the generator power switch. - 4.
-Turn ON the blower and operate it for at least four minutes. - 5.
+- Inspect the generator seawater intake strainer basket for accumulated debris and clean as necessary. - 2.
+Make sure the generator seacock is open. - 3.
+Turn OFF the two AC main circuit breakers. - 4.
+Move the slide covers over both AC main circuit breakers. - 5.
+Turn ON the blower and operate it for at least four minutes. - 6.
 Push the START side of the generator's Start/Stop switch.
-Allow generator to operate for at least one minute to stabilize voltage. - 6.
-Turn ON the generator power switch. - Switch the respective branch breakers below it as needed.
-In this configuration, all components can be used with power supplied by the generator up to a maximum of 30 amps. - Do not operate the generator in conjunction with high speed operation of the boat.
+Allow generator to operate for at least one minute to stabilize voltage. - 7.
+Move the generator switch and the transfer switch to the ON position. - 8.
+Switch the respective branch breakers below it as needed.
+In this configuration, all components can be used with power supplied by the generator up to a maximum of 30 amps.

+9. Do not operate the generator in conjunction with high speed operation of the boat.
 The resulting reduction in water flow to the generator could damage the unit's water pump impeller.